sasjs/folder-navigator/README.md

 If you are running locally you will either need to whitelist `localhost` on the server, or enable CORS as described [here](https://sasjs.io/cors)

+Finally, execute `npm run build` to create a production build.

 ### Backend Services

 Simply configure the target in the `sasjsconfig.json` and run `sasjs cbd -t yourTarget` to compile, build & deploy the backend services to your environment.